 - Add lemon zest and balsamic vinegar to steamed vegetables to boost the flavor.

 - Steam your favorite vegetables – Autumn uses squash, carrots, cauliflower, and asparagus in the video below and then add herbs like sage and rosemary.
 Dried herbs work, too, but fresh herbs have more flavor.

 The Red Container is for proteins such as chicken breast, yogurt, fish, tofu, and eggs:

 - Chop two hard-boiled eggs and add Dijon mustard and dill to create an egg salad!
-Enjoy it on its own (1 red), on top of a bed of mixed greens (+1 green), or on top of a slice of whole grain bread (+1 yellow).
-Here’s how to boil hard boiled eggs so you don’t get chalky yolks or rubbery whites.
+Enjoy it on its own (1 red), on top of a bed of mixed greens (+1 green), or on top of a slice of whole-grain bread (+1 yellow).
+Here’s how to hard-boil eggs so you don’t get chalky yolks or rubbery whites.

 The Purple Container is for fruits, but you can also use your purple for dessert:

 - Chop up strawberries, drizzle balsamic on top, add a bit of lemon zest, and you’ll have a sweet, tart, healthy treat.

 - Or, mix 1 blue container of walnuts with one chopped green apple and top with cinnamon for a snack that tastes like apple pie.

 The Yellow Container is for grains, legumes, and other carbs.
 This is where you’ll be able to add sweet potatoes, oats, rice, beans, and pasta.
 (Oh, and waffles!):

 - Cook brown rice, add ancho chile powder or cumin, and shake to give those complex carbs Southwestern flair.